-7 Best Alternatives to Yoast SEO WordPress Plugin
+7 Best Alternatives To Yoast SEO WordPress Plugin

 The free version allows you to incorporate some extensions like Incognito, but if you want to link multiple sites, have API access, or premium extensions like Local SEO you’ll need to upgrade to their premium or enterprise plans.

+If you want a plugin that is quick, automated, and doesn’t require you to learn SEO at all, this one is worth a shot.

-6. Premium SEO Pack
+6. Squirrly SEO

-Premium SEO Pack boasts that it’s “the best SEO plugin for WordPress”, but by now hopefully you understand that there are a lot of “best” plugins.

-That being said, Premium SEO Pack has a lot of great features and it’s definitely something you should check out if you’re looking to optimize your website.
+Squirrly SEO is an AI-powered WordPress SEO plugin that offers a different experience than most other WordPress plugins.

+It’s another perfect plugin for those who would rather spend their time elsewhere in their business.

 7. WP Meta SEO

-WP Meta SEO is a plugin designed for people who have little to no understanding of SEO.
+WP Meta SEO is another plugin designed for people who have little to no understanding of SEO.

-You’d be surprised at how many bloggers and business owners don’t comprehend what SEO is and how it impacts their website, but thankfully plugins like this one make it easy to close the gap in knowledge.

 The first thing this plugin does after being downloaded is to list all the major SEO problems that are currently on your website.